 Tim Robertson, Vice President of Sales & Marketing DHL

 Consultative sales training proves most effective for the long-term engagement of employees.
-With a report by eLearning concluding that continuous training gives 50% higher net sales per employee.
+A report by eLearning concludes that continuous training gives 50% higher net sales per employee.

 Almost 90% of respondents have seen an increase in revenue since they began using sales software.
-Armed with all the data and analytics, these businesses can take smart decisions to increase their revenue.
+Armed with all the data and analytics, these businesses can make smart decisions to increase their revenue.